Deadlift Domination: What a 1,000-Pound Pull Can Teach You

 1. Determine whether you're better built for the conventional or sumo deadlift technique.

 2. Deload prior to meets/testing days.

 3. Integrate kettlebell exercises with more traditional powerlifting training.

 4. Manage your breathing during heavy deadlifting (I wish someone had taught me this eight years ago).

 5. Build a solid hip hinge so that you can deadlift safely.

 6. Make sure you appreciate the difference between how Olympic lifters deadlift (first pull) and how powerlifters do so.

 7. Pull yourself down to the bar (this is a HUGE game-changer for lifters when they finally "get it," especially on deadlift bars with a lot of whip)

 8. Utilize compensatory acceleration training: performing the concentric (lifting) portion of the movement as fast as possible, regardless of the weight.

 These are just a few of the first things that come to mind as I went through the product.
-Bolton and Pavel also go into great detail with respect to training the squat and deadlift.
+Bolton also goes into great detail with respect to training the squat and deadlift.